spiral/docs/docs/en/framework/container.md

-# Framework - Container and Factories
+# Framework — Container and DI

 The framework includes a set of interfaces and components intended to simplify dependency injection and object construction in your application.